Stataist/Sensitivity-Analysis-for-VE/README.md

 # Run Project.py file in IDE to print plots and analyses.
 Run ExcessDeaths to print excess deaths plots.
+Excess deaths are by state.

 # Current plots from 10/23/2021 - 01/02/2022.
 Excess deaths from Q3 2021.
 Excess deaths heavily imputed.